 What is Howling Village?

 The tunnel itself is real, as is the murder that happened there.
 It’s also the site of various paranormal activity, with records of disembodied voices, feelings of dread and sightings of apparitions.
+It’s a damn creepy place is what I’m saying.

 The urban legend parts comes later.